-Little chance of lost discs at most holes.
-River presents a challenge and encourages accuracy
+-Little chance of losing discs at most holes.
+River presents a minor challenge and encourages accuracy

-Baskets heights widely vary, in addition to their structural damage.
+Baskets heights vary, in addition to their poor condition.

 A tobacco/alcohol free environment.
 Bad if you smoke and/or like to drink while you play.